CiBotProject/bot/DESIGN.md

 taking full advantage of the benefits that CI could offer.
 We’ll refer to this as CI’s “decentralized workflow” problem.

-If these problems of inaccessiblity, rigidity, and decentralized work flow were resolved, CI could be opened up to a broader base of users who are able to take full advantage of its strengths and benefits.
+If these problems of inaccessibility, rigidity, and decentralized work flow were resolved, CI could be opened up to a broader base of users who are able to take full advantage of its strengths and benefits.